ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: ReSpace

-We voxelize the scene boundary mesh $\mathcal{B}$ with fixed voxel size $G$ to create uniform grid $V_S$, and similarly voxelize each object mesh $O_j$ into binary occupancy grid $\mathcal{V}_j \in \{0,1\}^{x_j \times y_j \times z_j}$.
-To quantify layout violations, we define two metrics: (1) Out-of-Bounds Loss (OOB) counts voxels outside scene boundaries as $\text{OOB}_j = \sum_i \mathcal{V}_j(i) - \sum_i \mathcal{V}_j(i) \cdot \mathcal{V}_S(i)$ with total OOB = $\sum_j \text{OOB}_j$, and (2) Mesh Boundary Loss (MBL) measures voxel overlap between unique object pairs $(O_m, O_n)$ as $\text{MBL}_{(m,n)} = \sum_i \mathcal{V}_m(i) \cdot \mathcal{V}_n(i)$.
-Since MBL is symmetric, it is computed once per unique pair, with total MBL = $\sum_{m < n} \text{MBL}_{(m,n)}$.
-The total Voxel-Based Loss (VBL) is the sum of these two metrics, quantifying how many voxels `violate' the layout.
-Figure \ref{fig:lay-viol} shows these violations with OOB voxels in red and MBL voxels in purple.
-We motivate OOB and MBL as separate sub-metrics as they are complementary—objects outside boundaries have high OOB but low MBL since they are less likely to intersect with other objects.
-It is thus crucial to minimize both metrics.
-Since MBL scales subquadratically with object count, we implement a horizontal 2D intersection check for early stopping, skipping full computation when 2D projections show zero violations.
-We find that a voxel size of $G=0.05m$ provides an optimal compute/accuracy trade-off.
+We introduce the Voxelization-Based Loss (VBL), a geometry-aware \textit{evaluation metric} defined as follows.
+We voxelize the scene boundary mesh $\mathcal{B}$ with fixed voxel size $G$ to create a uniform grid $V_S$, and similarly voxelize each object mesh $O_j$ into a binary occupancy grid $\mathcal{V}_j \in \{0,1\}^{x_j \times y_j \times z_j}$, where each voxel indicates whether that spatial location is occupied by the object.
+To quantify layout violations, we define two complementary sub-metrics: (1) Out-of-Bounds Loss (OOB) counts voxels outside scene boundaries as $\text{OOB}_j = \sum_i \mathcal{V}_j(i) - \sum_i \mathcal{V}_j(i) \cdot \mathcal{V}_S(i)$, with total $\text{OOB} = \sum_j \text{OOB}_j$, and (2) Mesh Boundary Loss (MBL) measures voxel overlap between unique object pairs $(O_m, O_n)$ as $\text{MBL}_{(m,n)} = \sum_i \mathcal{V}_m(i) \cdot \mathcal{V}_n(i)$, computed once per unique pair with total $\text{MBL} = \sum_{m < n} \text{MBL}_{(m,n)}$.
+The complete VBL is the sum: $\text{VBL} = \text{OOB} + \text{MBL}$.
+OOB and MBL capture orthogonal failure modes --- objects outside boundaries have high OOB but low MBL since they rarely intersect with other objects --- making it crucial to minimize both.
+Fig.~\ref{fig:lay-viol} visualizes these violations with OOB voxels in red and MBL voxels in purple.
+Since MBL scales subquadratically with object count, we implement a horizontal 2D intersection check for early stopping, skipping full 3D voxel computation when 2D projections of object pairs show zero overlap, significantly reducing computation time for scenes with many spatially distant objects.
+We empirically find that a voxel size of $G=0.05m$ provides an optimal trade-off between computational efficiency and accuracy.